markgeejw/spiroflow/ui/README.md

 (Note: The hyperlinks are linked to ../webpage to connect to the landing page.
 So make sure the directories are in the correct hierarchy.)

-Credits: Start Bootstrap for providing Creative template
+Credits: Start Bootstrap for providing My SB2 template